j-brady/peakipy/README.md

 ## Homage to FuDA

-If you would rather use FuDA then try running `read_peaklist.py` with the `--fuda` flag to create a FuDA parameter file (params.fuda) and peak list (peaks.fuda).
+If you would rather use FuDA then try running `read_peaklist` with the `--fuda` flag to create a FuDA parameter file (params.fuda) and peak list (peaks.fuda).
 This should hopefully save you some time on configuration.